History of Karl-Anthony Towns in Timeline

 On October 23, 2019, in the first game of Minnesota's season, Karl-Anthony Towns scored 36 points, grabbed 14 rebounds, blocked 3 shots, and recorded 3 steals in a 127–126 win over the Brooklyn Nets.

-In March 2020, Karl-Anthony Towns began dating Jordyn Woods, starting a new relationship.
+In March 2020, Karl-Anthony Towns began dating Jordyn Woods.

-In April 2020, Karl-Anthony Towns' mother died from complications of COVID-19, marking a significant personal loss.
+In April 2020, Karl-Anthony Towns' mother died from complications of COVID-19.
+Towns has stated that six other family members have died after contracting COVID-19.

 On December 27, 2020, Karl-Anthony Towns joined Hall-of-Famers Kareem Abdul-Jabbar, Tim Duncan, Elgin Baylor and David Robinson as the only players in NBA history to accumulate over 8,000 points, 4,000 rebounds and 1,000 assists in 360 games or less.